bioinformaticsdotca/CSHL_2019/IntegratedAssignment_Day7/integrated_assignment_day7.md

 3. Choose the databases: GO BP and Reactome.

-4. Set minimum size of functional category to 3 and maximum to 500.
-Set 2 for the *Size of query/ term intersection*.
+4. 'Set minimum size of functional category to 3 and maximum to 500.
+Set 2 for the *Size of query/ term intersection*.': ***These options are not available in the current version of g:Profiler.
+They might be available again in the next release.***.

 5. Set Benjamini-Hochberg in the 'Significance threshold' box.